Uniting Church in Australia, Synod of Queensland: Education

-Trinity College Queensland provides theological education for ministers and lay people.
+Trinity College Queensland provides theological education for ministers and laypeople.
 Degree courses are accredited by the Australian College of Theology.

 Raymont Residential College is a residential college for tertiary students.
 It is co-located at the Uniting Church Centre in Auchenflower, Brisbane with Trinity College Queensland.
-Grace College is at the St Lucia campus of the University of Queensland, and caters only for women.
+Grace College is at the St Lucia campus of the University of Queensland and caters only for women.

 Moderators

+The following individuals have served as the Moderator of the Queensland Synod: